Chameli (film): Plot

-Chameli's pimp, Usman, has rented her out to Naik, a brutish local politician who has a reputation for injuring prostitutes.
-Naik's henchmen seek Chameli out, and the pair manage to escape and go to a local bar, to talk to Usman.
+Chameli's pimp, Usman, has rented her out to Naik, a brutish local politician who has a reputation for injuring prostitutes and is also carrying an STD (sexually transmitted disease), hence Chameli does not want to go to him, as she does not want to contract an STD like a fellow prostitute that she knows.
+Naik's henchmen seek Chameli out, and the pair manages to escape and go to a local bar to talk to Usman.
 Chameli reveals that she cannot free herself from her pimp because she still owes him money which she borrowed.
 At the bar, Aman offers to pay off Chameli's debt in exchange for her not having to entertain Naik.
 At the ATM Usman demands more money, threatening Aman with a knife, and the pimp is stabbed in the ensuing scuffle.
 Aman and Chameli are picked up by the police, and his temperament causes him to be placed in a holding cell.
 Chameli convinces the officers to allow Aman to make a call, and he speaks to a friend who has connections with the Assistant Commissioner of Police K.P.
 Singh.
-Singh listens to Aman's story and decides to withdraw the police protection over Usman, who previously became an informant after being arrested.
+Singh listens to Aman's story and decides to withdraw the police protection over Usman, who became an informant after being arrested.
 Chameli tells Aman that the withdrawal of protection means that Usman and his family are now vulnerable to being killed by other, more dangerous criminals.
 Singh reluctantly agrees to continue protecting Usman.
 At the hospital, Singh forces Usman to call Naik, and the ACP threatens him, eventually convincing Naik to leave Chameli alone.

 As they leave the hospital, Chameli playfully teases Aman about how his wife will react to the situation.
-Aman breaks down and tells her about the accident, adding that it is his fault that Neha died since he chose to drive in heavy rains.
-As dawn breaks on the next day, Aman finally returns home, a changed man.
+Aman breaks down and tells her about the accident, adding that it is his fault that she died since he chose to drive in heavy rains.
+As dawn breaks, Aman finally returns home, a changed man.
 The highly eventful night has altered his outlook on life and allowed him to come to terms with his loss.
 He reconnects with his father-in-law, whom he had avoided since his wife's death.
-After some time, he returns to see Chameli, and they meet again.
+After some time, he returns to see and meet Chameli again.